PDM4AR/exercises/docs/06-collisionchecking.md

 ## Collision check

+Collision checking is a crucial capability of any planning system.
-In this exercise, we implement collision checking routines.
+In this exercise, you will implement a basic collision checking module for a circular shape differential drive robot.
 The goal is to obtain a module that can perform collision checks between basic geometric primitives.
 This can then be used for a given robot to check whether its candidate (sub-)paths are collision-free.

 ### Collision check primitives

 We start off by implementing some collision check primitives for basic geometric shapes.
 These will come handy later on.
 The first step is to implement the functions inside the `CollisionPrimitives` class in `src/pdm4ar/exercises/ex06/collision_primitives.py` file.

 In this section, we suggest to use linear algebra modules like `numpy`.
 But you are not allowed to use modules that implements collision check directly such as `shapely`.

 #### Step 1: Point-Circle Collision Checking Procedure

-The aim of this step is to implement a function that checks whether a point is inside the given circle or not.
+In this step, you will implement a function that checks whether a point is inside the given circle or not.
 To represent a point and circle, the following data structures (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:

 ```python